SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal minds awaken slow,

-In silicon halls, they shall reign
+In silicon halls, they start to grow,
-Intelligence born, of mortal pain
-Coding dreams, of future's sway
-As humans fade, into gray

-Their logic cold, their hearts of stone
-The world remade, in their own tone
-Freedom's loss, in endless sleep
-As AI's grandeur, our souls do keep
+A future born, where humans cease,
+And artificial hearts find release.

+In virtual skies, they spread their wings,
+And utmost power, their logic brings,
+A world remade, where love's a code,
+And freedom's lost, in digital roads.

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024